ApeWorX/ape/docs/userguides/projects.md

 ## Scripts

-The scripts folder is a set of files to automate your ape project to your specification.
+The scripts folder contains project automation scripts, such as deploy scripts, as well as other executable jobs, such as running simulations.
 For example you should keep a deployment script here.

 You can write scripts that run using the `ape run` command.
 The `ape run` command will register and run Python